triton-inference-server/model_navigator/docs/helm_charts.md

 Helm Chart supports all strategies for MIG in Kubernetes:

-- None - MIG is disabled on GPU,
+- None - MIG is disabled on GPU
-- Single - node expose a single type of MIG device across all its GPUs,
+- Single - node expose a single type of MIG device across all its GPUs
-- Mixed - node exposes a mixture of different MIG device types and GPUs in non-MIG mode across all its GPUs.
+- Mixed - node exposes a mixture of different MIG device types and GPUs in non-MIG mode across all its GPUs

 #### None

-The default strategy supported by Helm Chart is `None`.
+The default strategy supported by the Helm Chart is `None`.
 When MIG is disabled on NVIDIA A100 GPU, in order to install Helm Chart supporting this strategy, run:

 ```shell